Jack Roberts (footballer, born 1910): Early career

 Roberts played for non-League amateur sides Marine, Orrell, Blundellsands, and Northern Nomads, before signing with professional club Southport.
 During his amateur days he also represented the England national amateur team.
 He made his Third Division North debut for Southport on 21 November 1931, in a 1–1 draw with Chester.
 He scored his first goal in the Football League on 28 January 1933, in a 4–1 win over Crewe Alexandra at Haig Avenue.
 He played in the 1933 Liverpool Senior Cup final defeat to New Brighton, scoring Southport's goal in the 6–1 loss.

 Liverpool

-Roberts signed with First Division giants Liverpool in May 1933 and made his debut on 4 September 1933, in a 1–1 draw with Stoke City at the Victoria Ground.
-This was his only appearance of the "Reds" highly disappointing 1933–34 campaign – which saw Liverpool narrowly avoiding the relegation zone – and he departed Anfield for Cheshire League side Wigan Athletic in June 1934.
+Roberts signed with First Division giants Liverpool in May 1933 and made his debut on 4 September of that year in a 1–1 draw with Stoke City at the Victoria Ground.
+That was his only appearance of the Reds 1933–34 campaign – which was highly disappointing as they narrowly avoided the relegation zone – and he departed Anfield for Cheshire League side Wigan Athletic in June 1934.
+His single match had some historical significance as he was the only player born in Liverpool to feature for the club that season, maintaining a sequence of local involvement which began in the 19th century and continued well into the 21st century.